Why the New Year begins on January 1 | EarthSky.org

 To celebrate the new year, the Romans made promises to Janus.
 From this ancient practice comes our tradition of making New Year’s Day resolutions.

 January 1 hasn’t been New Year’s Day throughout history, though.
 In the past, some New Year’s celebrations took place at an equinox, a day when the sun is above Earth’s equator, and night and day are equal in length.
 In many cultures, the March or vernal equinox marks a time of transition and new beginnings, and so cultural celebrations of a new year were natural for that equinox.
-The September or autumnal also had its proponents for the beginning of a new year.
+The September or autumnal equinox also had its proponents for the beginning of a new year.
 For example, the French Republican Calendar – implemented during the French Revolution and used for about 12 years from late 1793 to 1805 – started its year at the September equinox.

 The Greeks celebrated the new year on the winter solstice, the shortest day of the year.

 Today, although many do celebrate New Year’s Day on January 1, some cultures and religions do not.
-Jews use a lunar calendar and celebrate the New Year on Rosh Hashana, the first day of the month of Tishri, which is the first month of their calendar.
+Jews use a lunar calendar and celebrate the New Year on Rosh Hashanah, the first day of the month of Tishri, which is the first month of the Jewish calendar.
 This date usually occurs in September.

 Most are also familiar with the Chinese New Year, celebrated for weeks in January or early February.
-In 2017, the Chinese New Year of the Rooster begins on January 28.
+In 2019, the Chinese New Year of the Pig begins on February 4-5.

 Bottom line: The reason to celebrate New Year’s Day on January 1 is historical, not astronomical.
 The New Year was celebrated according to astronomical events – such as equinoxes and solstices – eons ago.
-Our modern New Year’s celebration stems from the ancient, two-faced, Roman god Janus, after whom the month of January is also named.
+Our modern New Year’s celebration stems from the ancient, two-faced Roman god Janus, after whom the month of January is also named.
 One face of Janus looked back into the past, and the other peered forward to the future.